UsabilityEngineering/ThatWineIsMine/phase2/README.md

 * The overall design of our protoype/wireframe came from the personas and scenarios
   * Lauren, Sally and John's needs were considered for all steps
 * Safety, efficeincy, effectiveness, memorability, usefulness, learnabilty, error tolerance, and satisfaction kept in mind in the design of these wire frames and the flow of the prototype
+* The search feature is an example of maximizing flexibility for the user where users can *search on keyword*

 # Wireframe